Tour of Motorvalley Panini Collection Modena Emilia Romagna

 Cars and bikes

-The Panini collection isn’t just made of cars and motorcycles.
-Matteo shows us a bike which was used by light infantry soldiers.
-It’s a modern mountain bike, with front and rear shock absorbers.
-By switching the front wheel with the back wheel, you can also change the gear ratio.
-He says he likes to think that the person who built it thought it had to be unbreakable.
-It can also be folded, showing the practical way people once conceived things.
+The collection is not only cars and motorcycles.
+Matteo shows a military bicycle used by light infantry: a folding mountain bike with front and rear shock absorbers.
+By swapping the wheels you can change the gear ratio.
+He likes to think the person who designed it wanted it to be unbreakable.

 Motorcycles

-The motorcycles are located on the second floor.
-We can find a wide range of motorcycles, like the Guzzino, the Formichino, the Ducati Cruiser (designed by Ghia), which is a really rare item, the Galletto, which was commonly ridden by priests, the Lambretti Vespa, the Delfino Motom, the Aquilotto.
-There’s also a parade of British motorbikes, from Norton, to AJS, to BSA.
-According to Matteo, in Italian BSA became the acronym for “Bisogna saperci andare” (You’ve got to know how to ride it) and in reverse, “Anche senza benzina” (Even with no gasoline).
+The second floor is devoted to motorcycles: the Guzzino, the Formichino, the Ducati Cruiser (designed by Ghia – a rare piece), the Galletto, a Lambretta, the Delfino Motom, the Aquilotto.
+There is also a row of British machines – Norton, AJS, BSA.
+In Italian, Matteo notes, BSA was read as “Bisogna saperci andare” (you have to know how to ride it) or backwards as “Anche senza benzina” (even with no fuel).

 Other significant pieces

-When asked if there’s too many models in his collection, Matteo says, “Maybe, but my father comes from that generation.
-He didn’t pay anything for them, because people would just phone him and tell him to come and pick them up, and so he did.”
+When asked whether the collection has grown too large, Matteo is straightforward: “Maybe, but my father is from that generation.
+He didn’t pay anything for them – people would call and tell him to come and pick them up, and so he did.”
+The collection is best taken slowly, in small doses.

-The Hombre organic dairy farm and producer of Parmigiano Reggiano
+The Hombre organic dairy farm and Parmigiano Reggiano

 Submit your review